JaedenP2003/cse210-hw/final/FinalProject/README.md

 This project is pretty simple and is laid out like so:
-1) Character Creation
+-Character Creation
-2) Quest Creation
+-Quest Creation
-3) Saving and Loading
+-Saving and Loading

 1) You start the program by creating a character with a name and choosing one of three classes: Warrior, Mage and Rogue.
 You can only have one character at a time for right now.
 Your character will have a level, XP counter, and total points.
 As your XP goes up, so does your level.